Si necesita ayuda en Español, llame a nuestra oficina el (530) 809-4616.

 If the Board determines there are unmet transit needs that are reasonable to meet, the affected jurisdiction must satisfy those needs before any TDA funds may be expended for non-transit purposes.

-The public is invited to provide comments on existing or desired public transportation services within Butte County at an a public hearing before the BCAG Board of Directors:
+Additionally, any member of the public is invited to provide comments on existing or desired public transportation services within Butte County at a public hearing before the BCAG Board of Directors.
+These hearings are widely advertised in local papers and via email, website announcements, social media posts, and bus posters.

 Public Hearing at BCAG Board of Directors meeting, BCAG Council Chambers, 326 Huss Drive, Chico

-If you prefer, comments may also be submitted via mail, telephone, fax, on-line comment form, or email.
-They will be given the same consideration as those received at the public meetings.
-Comments must be submitted by Thursday, March 24, 2022 to receive consideration in this year's analysis.
+If you can't attend but want your comment considered or read at the public hearing, it may also be submitted via mail, telephone, fax, on-line comment form, or email (see below).
+They will be given the same consideration as those received at the public hearing.
+Comments must be submitted by 5:00 p.m. on the day of the public hearing to receive consideration in the current UTN assessment.